-“Oy, where is it you are coming from,” William Murphy asked the scruffy pussycat going on tomcat at his feet.
+“Oy, where is it you are coming from?”
+William Murphy asked the pussycat going on tomcat at his feet.
 The half-pint was looking up at him.
-He had been in Thomas Spate’s coat pocket when Prince Albert’s hired gunman shot him.
-As the ferryman was falling and spitting out his last breath, he jumped out of his pocket and scurried to the side.
-He watched William Murphy roll push kick Tom Spate with his boot into the Stanley River.
+He had been in Thomas Spate’s coat pocket when Prince Albert’s hired gunman shot him dead.
+As the ferryman was spitting out his last breath, the cat jumped out of his pocket and scurried to the side.
+He watched Bill Murphy roll push kick Tom Spate into the Stanley River.
 He floated face down into the New London Bay.

-The cat was gray, still small but on the stocky side.
-“The only true animal is a cat, and the only true cat is a gray cat,” Lucy Maud Montgomery said years later.
+The kitten was striped and gray, still small but on the stocky side.
+“The only true animal is a cat, and the only true cat is a gray cat,” Lucy Maud Montgomery said years later while writing about the Green Gables girl.
 She had two of them.
 “When people ask me why I want to keep two cats I tell them I keep them to do my resting for me.”

-Snapper was a Scottish cat from Rear Settlement, on the west side of Settlement Rd. beside a tributary of the Montague River.
-Everything had gone wrong a month before when Ann Beaton, the woman who had given him his name and kept him fed dry and warm in bad weather, was murdered when somebody caved in the back of her head with a grubbing hoe.
+Snapper was a Scottish half-breed from Rear Settlement, on the west side of Settlement Rd. beside a tributary of the Montague River.
+Everything had gone wrong a month before when Ann Beaton, the woman who had given him his name and kept him fed dry and warm in bad weather, was murdered when somebody smashed in the back of her head with a grubbing hoe.

-Ann was 41 years old and unwed.
-She was lonely but had a year-old daughter.
+Ann was 41 years old and a spinster.
+She was lonely but had a one-year-old daughter.
+Nobody knew who had gotten Ann pregnant.
+She had a lot of explaining to do but kept it a secret.
+She called the bun in the oven her snapper.
+When she found the kitten, having wandered away from his litter, she called him Snapper.
 She lived with her brother Murdoch and his family.
 The night she was killed was the day she went visiting her neighbor who was weaving some cloth for her.
-They had tea after dinner and Ann started for home when it was near to sunset.
+They had tea and raisin pie after dinner and Ann started for home when it was near to sunset.

-“What do you say, it’s getting awful dark, maybe you should stay overnight,” her neighbor said.
+“What do you say, it’s getting awful dark, maybe you should stay overnight,” her neighbor asked.

-Ann said she knew the way back like the back of her hand and enjoyed walking in the dark.
+Ann said she knew the way back like the back of her hand and besides, she enjoyed walking in the dark.
 Her brother was away and one of his children was watching her girl.
-She wanted to get back so she could watch the girl herself.
-Ann was found the next day laying in a ditch at the back of her brother’s farm, blood everywhere dry and caked.
+She wanted to get back so she could watch the young one herself.
+Ann was found dead the next day laying in a ditch at the back of her brother’s farm, day-old blood dry and caked.

-Snapper stayed bushy-tailed as William Murphy walked back to North Rustico.
+Snapper stayed alert as Bill Murphy walked back to North Rustico.
 He bounced up and down in the man’s coat pocket.
 The island’s pioneer days weren’t over, except where they were.
 Most folks still farmed and fished, but not all of them.
-Some made and sold farming implements while some built ships or worked in shipyards.
+Some made and sold farming implements while some worked in shipyards.
 Everybody needed lumber and many men worked at lumbering.
 There were sawmills and shingle mills.
 There were schools, churches, and post offices.
 There were some inns and hotels.
 There were plenty of distilleries.

 Ann Beaton’s funeral was presided over by the Reverend Donald McDonald, a minister of the Church of Scotland.
 He had a large following of “kickers” and “jumpers.”
 They were known that way for the religious frenzy they fell into while being “under the works.”

-“They are both under her feet now and mark the end of that girl,” he said by way of a sour eulogy.
+“They are both under her feet now and mark the end of that girl,” the clergyman said by way of a sour eulogy.

 The grubbing hoe that killed Ann Beaton belonged to Archibald Matheson.
 He lived nearby on the Settlement Rd. with his wife and son.
 The three of them were arrested on suspicion of the crime.
 Some local women reported being molested by the farmer, but he and his family were soon released.
 Bad feelings among neighbors weren’t facts.
 He may have had a bad reputation, but so did Ann.
 There were rumors she had been killed by a jealous wife.
 A smutty ballad was written describing her as “light in her way.”

-After the funeral Ann was buried in the Pioneer Graveyard.
+After the funeral she was buried in the Pioneer Graveyard.
 Her brother moved away nobody knew where.
 Nobody knew what happened to her baby, either.
 Nobody wanted to know.
-By the time Snapper was on his way to North Rustico everybody was doing their best to forget all about it.
+By the time Snapper was on his way to North Rustico everybody had done their best to forget all about it.

-The cat was sleeping in the back of a wagon almost a month after Ann’s death.
+The kitten was sleeping in the back of a wagon one day almost a month after Ann’s death.
 He was sick and tired of nobody feeding him.
 Before he knew it the wagon was on its way.
 When he looked back, he didn’t see much worth going back to.
-He made himself snug comfortable and went with the flow.
+He made himself comfortable and went with the flow.
 The flow was towards the northwest.
-The wagon stopped overnight at Saint Andrews and Covehead before getting to the Stanley River, where it rang for the ferry.
+The wagon stopped overnight at Saint Andrews and the next night at Covehead before getting to the Stanley River, where it rang for the ferry.
 Once they were across, and the wagoner was stretching his legs, Snapper stretched his legs, too.
 When he was done the wagon was long gone.
-Unlike wagoner’s hauling freight, Snapper wasn’t on a schedule.
+Unlike wagoner’s hauling freight, the kitten wasn’t on a schedule.
 He was go-as-you-please footloose.

 Tom Spate’s young wife took him in, poured him milk, and fed him scraps of white fish.
-He bulked up fast and stayed agile staying out of Tom Spate’s way.
+He bulked up and stayed agile staying out of Tom Spate’s way.
 The ferryman had a bad temper and wasn’t above hitting his wife or trying to kick the cat.
 Snapper was fast and none of the ferryman’s kicks ever landed.
-Tom Spate’s wife wasn’t fast and had the black and blue evidence to prove it.
+Tom Spate’s wife wasn’t fast and had the bruises to prove it.

-Snapper wasn’t overly dismayed to see the dead as a doornail Tom Spate floating away.
-William Murphy was his kind of man, gruff but not mean-hearted.
-“I have never known anyone worth a damn who wasn’t irascible,” is what the Irishman thought.
-Snapper stayed in his pocket, not jumping ship.
+He wasn’t overly distressed to see the dead as a doornail Tom Spate floating away.
+Bill Murphy was his kind of man, gruff but not mean-hearted.
+“I have never known anyone worth a damn who wasn’t irascible,” he thought.
+Snapper stayed where he was, not jumping ship.
 Besides, he had already spotted foxes along the coastline.
 He would deal with them once he was grown up and ready for bear, but for the moment he kept his eyes open and his nose on high alert.

+Snapper saw a lighthouse in the distance.
+It was weather-beaten.
+He was nearsighted and needed spectacles but saw well enough a few feet past his nose.
+He made good use of his nose and ears for everything closer.
 They walked past a house where it was wash day.
 Behind the house was a field of sunlit rapeseed.
-A woman was raising water from a well with a bucket and washing clothes on a wood washboard with home-made laundry soap.
-She pressed what clothes needed to pressed with an iron she heated on her kitchen stove.
-Snapper didn’t own or wear any clothes and thought it was all a lot of bother.
+A woman was raising water from a well with a bucket and washing clothes on a washboard with home-made laundry soap.
+She pressed what clothes needed to pressed using an iron she heated on her kitchen stove.
+Snapper didn’t own or wear clothes and thought it was a lot of bother.

 A traveling tailor was walking up the path to another house.
 He was going to stay for several days, maybe even a week, making wool coats for everybody.
 The lady of the house had already spun dyed and woven the cloth.
 What Snapper didn’t know was winters on the island were long and cold.
 He was going to find out soon enough.
 When he did, he was every single day going to sniff out wool so he could curl up into it.

 When they got to North Rustico there was still plenty of daylight left in the day.
-Snapper ran behind the boarding house where William Murphy was staying and started messing with a beetle.
+Snapper ran behind the boarding house where Bill Murphy was staying and started pawing at a beetle.
 He batted it one way and another way.
 The beetle looked for a tree to scurry up.
 The only beetles Snapper never messed with were lady bugs.
 He liked the way they went about their business and took lessons as they hunted for aphids.
 They were deadly killers of the pests.

-Snapper slept at the foot of William Murphy’s bed that night.
+Snapper slept at the foot of Bill Murphy’s bed that night.
 He made himself small and pressed himself against the man’s feet.
-He wasn’t a tosser and a turner, which suited the gray cat.
+The Irishman wasn’t a tosser and turner, which suited the cat.
 He didn’t have to catnap with one eye open, ready to jump at any minute.
-He slept better that night than he had in many days.
+He slept better that night than he had in many days and nights.